What Is Russell-Silver Syndrome?

 Your doctor may need to consult with multiple specialists to make a diagnosis.
-Symptoms of RSS become less apparent with age, making diagnosis even more difficult.
+Signs and symptoms of RSS are most prominent in infancy and early childhood, making diagnosis even more difficult in older children.
 Ask your doctor for a referral to a specialist for a more in-depth analysis of your condition.

-Medical specialists you and your doctor may want to consult include a:
+Medical specialists that you and your doctor may want to consult include: